 Thankfully there is a better way.
 One solution to providing a single source of BOM logic is to use a Modular BOM.
 This BOM can serve multiple purposes and arrange the lowest common denominator, e.g. the module variants, in a way that the different downstream systems can explode into fully detailed E-BOMs, P-BOMs, etc. A key benefit of the modular BOM is that structures and rules are separated from the design/assortment, this way the rule set does not need to grow when the assortment does.

 In a Modular BOM, the structure and design are separated.
 It is the task of the configurator to add module variants to satisfy the constraints that in turn can turn on or off nodes dynamically (including additional constraints to satisfy).

 Product managers are tasked with aligning commercial and technical roadmaps.
 When working with flexible product platforms, there is a need to manage technical roadmaps that span the whole platform, and not only a product or family of products.
 The product platform manager needs to plan the development and launch plan of module variants and align that to the launch plan of products to the market.
 With large, configurable portfolios, this is often a challenge to do consistently in generic applications such as Microsoft Office.
 A support system designed to support portfolio and platform management may be needed.
-One such system to manage Configurable Platform Lifecycle Management is PALMA.
+One such system to manage the product architecture data over its lifecycle is PALMA.